nolasaint/tty-snake/ISSUES.md

   * snake movement becomes buggy
   * have to handle signals/interrupts inside pthread so that exiting does not require extra input

-* if the kyeboard input thread is NOT used, input will be buffered and can be read late
+* if the keyboard input thread is NOT used, input will be buffered and can be read late
   * can be seen clearly when in single-step mode and holding down a directional arrow, then letting go

 ## TO-DO

 #### Gameplay

-* implement the the rest of the game states (GS_STARTING, GS_PAUSED, etc)
+* allow game to be restarted from GS_ENDING

 #### Scoring